PyxelM/alucinara/content/_index.md

 ---
 **Alucinara** is a book first created by Mylo J. Hodges[^1] in November of 2021 during a creative writing mock-test.
 This website is the documentation of this book, and thus features articles about the many locations, characters, foods, languages, and realms of this book's universe.

+You can find the artwork I have made for Alucinara here on my [Deviant Art](https://www.deviantart.com/pyxelmusic)!

 *Press [here](https://www.pyxelm.xyz/) in order to return to the main website.*

 ## Featured Articles